Three Month Online Novel Writing Course

 We regret that we are unable to refund fees, and would suggest students make their own insurance arrangements if required.

 Applications for this course will close at midnight (GMT) at the end of Sunday 19 March.
 We will read all applications as quickly as possible after the deadline and will offer places to 15 applicants on the basis of the quality of their application material.
 We'll respond to all applications by Thurs 23 March.
-Please include both your synopsis and opening extract in a single document.
+Please include both your synopsis and opening extract (which should be the opening of the novel you want to work on with us - up to 3000 words in a single document).
 If you have any questions, or if you have any problems when applying, you can email cbccourses@Curtisbrown.co.uk for help.